halcyonseeker/leibowitz/README.md

 - Could be interesting to supplement search with a local LLM, probably Facebook's [Llama2](https://ai.meta.com/llama/), fed entirely by your local corpus.
+- Consider making the indexer run concurrently.
+I think some things in the core are still too fiddly for this to be wise.

 Notes
 -----